 Félicitations to Djibril Bodian of Le Grenier à Pain Abbesses for winning First Prize in the 2015 Grand Prix de la Baguette de Tradition Française de la Ville de Paris, a.k.a.
 The Best Baguette in Paris Competition.
 If Bodian’s name sounds familiar, it’s because the Senegalese born, second generation baker also won the top prize five years ago.
-His bakery will be providing bread for President Holland and the Elysées Palace for an entire year, just as he did for Sarkozy back in 2010.
+His bakery will be providing bread for President Hollande and the Elysées Palace for an entire year, just as he did for Sarkozy back in 2010.
 Continue reading Le Grenier à Pain in Montmartre wins 2015 Best Baguette Contest

 In discussing the three-star restaurant L’Ambroisie, which ranks among the most expensive in the world, people often bring up a quote by chef Bernard Pacaud.
 “Someone’s first meal here is never their best,” he once said.
 “It takes at least two or three meals for us to learn the customer and for the customer to learn us.”